 - A. The basic salaries of full-time employees are set forth in Appendix A, Section 1. - B. New full-time instructors, counselors and librarians shall initially be placed on the salary schedule at Step 1.
-Librarians and Counselors will receive an annual contract as per Article 6, Sections 8 and Sections 8 and 10.A.1.
-Initial placement shall not exceed Step 1 without approval of the President of the College, in consultation with the RFT President and only to a maximum of Step 2. - C. Employees previously placed in accordance with the provisions of the contract in effect at the time of such original initial placement will be moved to the appropriate step, in accordance to the schedule set forth in Appendix A, Section 1. - D. Re-hired full-time employees who return to a full-time faculty position within two (2) years from their separation date will be placed at the same step as when they left. - E. Movement The salary increases for employees resulting from the application of the provisions of this section are limited or become operative only as provided in ARTICLE 3, Section 2 and - After initial placement, a maximum of one (1) step at a time will be granted to each eligible full-time employee who successfully completes the respective full years of service as outlined on the salary schedule in an assigned full time faculty position. - Any full-time employee who interrupts their career at Renton Technical College for honorable service in the Washington National Guard, the Armed Forces of the United States, or the United States Public Health Service shall receive up to two (2) equivalent year(s) of service towards movement in accordance with Section E.1., above, when they return to employment at the College. - F. Moonlight and summer quarter compensation for full-time faculty will be paid at Step 2 of the adjunct salary schedule (Appendix A, Section 2). - G. Moonlight contracts will not be issued if release time is granted as part of the regular load. - H. Co-op courses will be calculated at a factor of .66.
+Librarians and Counselors will receive an annual contract as per Article 6, Sections 8 and 10.A.1.
+Initial placement shall not exceed Step 1 without approval of the President of the College, in consultation with the RFT President and only to a maximum of Step 2. - C. Employees previously placed in accordance with the provisions of the contract in effect at the time of such original initial placement will be moved to the appropriate step, in accordance to the schedule set forth in Appendix A, Section 1.

+- D. Re-hired full-time employees who return to a full-time faculty position within two (2) years from their separation date will be placed at the same step as when they left. - E. Movement The salary increases for employees resulting from the application of the provisions of this section are limited or become operative only as provided in ARTICLE 3, Section 2 and - Effective July 1, 2024, aAfter initial placement, a maximum of one (1) step at a time will be granted to each eligible full-time employee who successfully completes the one respective full academic years of service as outlined on the salary schedule in an assigned full timefull-time faculty position or professional development leave.
+Steps are only adjusted ath the beginning of each academic year. - Any full-time employee who interrupts their career at Renton Technical College for honorable service in the Washington National Guard, the Armed Forces of the United States, or the United States Public Health Service shall receive up to two (2) equivalent year(s) of service towards movement in accordance with Section E.1., above, when they return to employment at the College. - F. Moonlight and summer quarter compensation for full-time faculty will be paid at Step 2 of the adjunct salary schedule (Appendix A, Section 2). - G. Moonlight contracts will not be issued if release time is granted as part of the regular load. - H. Co-op courses will be calculated at a factor of .66.
 Please refer to Article 6 Section 10.C.
 (Clinical or Co-op Program Study).